mateusdadalt/projects/README.md

 ### Lead capture tool with Power Automate, Sharepoint and Power BI
 This Power BI report queries a JSON file containing lead data, which is generated via a **webhook** integration between **RD Station** and **Power Automate**.
 The automated flow stores new leads in a **Sharepoint** folder, creating a dynamic and queryable database for reporting purposes.

-*Note: Due to confidentiality, no original files are published.
+*Note 1: Due to confidentiality, no original files are published.
 All visual content is anonymized or blurred for privacy purposes.*
+*Note 2: The project was originally built in Portuguese, but it has been translated.*

 ### Context and goal
 The company launched a marketing campaign for an educational course.
 A subscription form created using RD Station was embbeded on a landing page.
 Project stakeholders needed to monitor the campaign's performance and access a centralized, shareable lead database with access control.

+#### Important business rules
+Stakeholders defined a few business rules:
+1) The model only needs to refreshe once a day, around 08:00 AM.
+2) It is possible to submit the form more than once.
+Only the lastest form submission from each lead counts.
+3) E-mail is used as the lead ID.

 ### Architecture and workflow
 #### Database creation